$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Introduction

-On the other hand, since the standard inflationary Big Bang scenario faces the crucial problem of the initial singularity (unavoidable in the case where inflation is realized using a scalar field in the framework of general relativity \cite{Borde:1993xh}), a potential solution could be given by bouncing cosmologies \cite{Mukhanov:1991zn,Novello:2008ra}.
-Since the bounce realization requires the violation of the null energy condition, it can be easily obtained in various modified gravity theories, such as the Pre-Big-Bang \cite{Veneziano:1991ek} and the Ekpyrotic \cite{Khoury:2001wf,Khoury:2001bz} models, higher-order corrected gravity \cite{Brustein:1997cv,Tirtho1,Nojiri:2013ru}, $f(R)$ gravity \cite{Bamba:2013fha,Nojiri:2014zqa}, braneworld scenarios \cite{Shtanov:2002mb,Saridakis:2007cf}, non-relativistic gravity \cite{Cai:2009in}, massive gravity \cite{Cai:2012ag}, loop quantum cosmology \cite{Ashtekar:2006wn,Bojowald:2001xe,Ashtekar:2007em}, Finsler gravity \cite{Minas:2019urp} etc, while it can be easily obtained within $f(T)$ gravity too \cite{Cai:2011tc}.
-Bounce cosmology proves efficient in alleviating the inflationary trans-Planckian problems \cite{Martin:2000xs,Brandenberger:2012aj}, while at the perturbation level it leads to scale invariant power spectrum \cite{Wands:1998yp,Finelli:2001sr,Biswas:2015kha}.
+On the other hand, since the standard inflationary Big Bang scenario faces the crucial problem of the initial singularity (unavoidable in the case where inflation is realized using a scalar field in the framework of general relativity \cite{Borde:1993xh}), a potential solution in terms of bouncing cosmologies has been introduced by considering Friedmann-Lema\^itre-Robertson-Walker (FLRW) models with a positive spatial curvature, where the matter sector is dominated by a massive scalar field \cite{Starobinskii:1978} (see also \cite{Mukhanov:1991zn,Novello:2008ra}).
+Since the bounce realization requires the violation of the null energy condition, it can be easily obtained in various modified gravity theories, such as the Pre-Big-Bang \cite{Veneziano:1991ek} and the Ekpyrotic \cite{Khoury:2001wf,Khoury:2001bz} models, higher-order corrected gravity \cite{Brustein:1997cv,Tirtho1,Nojiri:2013ru}, even with the earlier work of $f(R)$ gravity \cite{Starobinsky:1980te} as well as other $f(R)$ models \cite{Bamba:2013fha,Nojiri:2014zqa}, braneworld scenarios \cite{Shtanov:2002mb,Saridakis:2007cf}, non-relativistic gravity \cite{Cai:2009in}, massive gravity \cite{Cai:2012ag}, loop quantum cosmology \cite{Ashtekar:2006wn,Bojowald:2001xe,Ashtekar:2007em}, Finsler gravity \cite{Minas:2019urp} etc, while it can be easily obtained within $f(T)$ gravity too \cite{Cai:2011tc}.
+Although trans-Planckian problems, which may arise in inflationary models due to dispersion law modifications for frequencies beyond the Planck scale, have been discussed in Ref.~\cite{Martin:2000xs}, it has been shown that these problems do not exist within inflationary scenarios as far as local Lorentz invariance is not broken even for those ultrahigh frequencies \cite{Starobinsky:2001kn,Starobinsky:2002rp}.
+Bounce cosmology proves efficient too to avoid these problems and bypasses the initial singularity \cite{Martin:2000xs,Brandenberger:2012aj}, while at the perturbation level it leads to scale-invariant power spectrum \cite{Starobinsky:1979ty,Wands:1998yp,Finelli:2001sr,Biswas:2015kha}.

 Nevertheless, the interesting question that appears is whether one can obtain a unified description of the whole universe evolution through modified gravity.
 In the classes where the initial singularity is bypassed through the bounce realization, this question includes the investigation of time intervals up to infinitely early times.
 On the other hand, in every cosmological scenario it is always interesting and necessary to study the fate of the universe in the asymptotically far future.